 What I can promise you is this: I won't rip you off, and I won't overcharge if there's any way to lower your costs.

-If I've edited your book, I expect to be listed as Lynda Dietz of Easy Reader Editing.
+If I've edited your book, I expect to be listed as Lynda Dietz at Easy Reader Editing, or Lynda Dietz at www.easyreaderediting.com for an easy link.
 If I've proofread your book after someone else has edited it, I expect to be listed as the proofreader.
 When in doubt, you may write a long list of things you love about me in your acknowledgements, and I won't stop you.

 If you simply want someone to read the beginning of your manuscript for evaluation, I provide that service.